-Learning—as I said above, we use playtime to teach children new things all the time.
-This truth still stands for adults.
-By introducing new concepts during play, your brain is more receptive because there are no other things in the way.
+Learning—as I said above, we use playtime to teach children new things all the time, and this truth still stands for adults.
+Introducing new concepts during play makes your brain more receptive because there are no other things in the way.

 Relationship building—it’s not surprising that large companies organize playtime for their employees all across the world.
 It’s usually held during a company retreat, and some companies go so far as to invite their employees’ families for a more homey feeling.
 During those times, adults are grouped into teams and play different games.
 The activity is often called a “team-building” event.
 The truth is that you build work-based relationships, but the strongest bonds are created when people do not talk about work.
 Playtime also strengthens the connection with your close friends and even family.